ORTHOKERATOLOGY (ORTHO K) CONTACT LENSES

 Ortho K allows you to have good vision with freedom from wearing spectacles or contact lenses for most of the day.
 It is also a non-surgical and painless procedure which is reversible and modifiable.
 For children, Ortho K helps to slow down myopia progression.

 With proper eyecare, hygiene and optometrist guidance, the risks of Ortho-K are very minimal.
-The treatment can also be discontinued at any time should any concerns arise.
+The procedure can also be discontinued at any time should any concerns arise.

 This therapy is effective on nearsighted (myopic), astigmatic and farsighted patients.
 If you have been unable to wear contact lenses for any reason (discomfort, allergies, inconvenience, dryness, etc.), you are also a great candidate because this lens is so easy to use and is worn while you sleep.
 This greatly reduces any discomfort you may have experienced while using conventional contact lenses.
 You are also a great candidate if you need excellent vision without the use of contacts or glasses.
 Orthokeratology benefits pilots, police officers, military personnel and those with safety concerns such as, professional athletes, parents of small children, lifeguards and many others.
 Your child is a candidate if they have a tendency to lose or abuse their soft contact lenses or glasses, or if wearing them interferes with their active life.
 Finally, if you just don’t want to be bothered with wearing glasses or contact lenses during a variety of activities such as hiking, playing sports, swimming, skiing, camping, off-road driving, biking, snorkelling, scuba and more, Ortho-K is for you.

 During the consultation, we will discuss in detail the lifestyle, comfort, vision, safety and more to set the expectations of the patient to ensure we can achieve the desirable results.
 There are some contradictions such as Keratoconus.
-However, if there are underlying conditions that may prevent us from achieving the best result, we will treat the condition prior to the Ortho-K treatment.
+However, if there are underlying conditions that may prevent us from achieving the best result, we will address them prior to commencing Ortho-K.

 Presbyopia can be corrected with monovision therapy.
 This involves correcting one eye for great distance vision and the other eye for near vision.
 Your brain automatically chooses the appropriate eye for the task.
 Another alternative is to have both eyes corrected for distance vision and wear reading glasses whenever you want to do near work.